arimame/tinyapp/README.md

 # Tiny App Project

-Tiny App is a full stack web application buildt with Node and Express that shortens long URLs.
+Tiny App is a full stack web application built with Node and Express that shortens long URLs.

 ## Final Product